NISYSLAB/Emory-BMI-GSoC/FAQ.md

 While we try to reply to all the questions, sometimes we ignore certain generic questions.
 "I like project idea #1.
 Can you please let me know how to get started?" is a question that can be written by anyone without even a bit of effort on their part.
 To ensure you get replies, make sure to ask specific questions.
 Also, go through the previous discussions and documentation first to make sure your question is already answered somewhere else.

+**Can I contact you in Telegram/Whatsapp/...?**

-Also, please do not contact the mentors via emails and social media (LinkedIn, Facebook, ...) messages.
+Please do not contact the mentors via emails and social media (LinkedIn, Facebook, ...) messages.
 We are unlikely to accept LinkedIn/Facebook friend requests and messages from potential contributors.
 While we appreciate the enthusiams, we cannot handle messages coming from all the various means/media.
 Therefore, please stick to the proposed communication channels.

+This is just for the application period.
+Once the contributors are accepted, you can work with your mentor to find a common communication app to have one-to-one meetings and discussions.

 **I have my proposal draft ready.
 How can I get the opinions of the mentors?**